Nipsey Hussle’s killer gets 60 years to life in prison

 Hussle, whose legal name is Ermias Asghedom, and Holder had known each other for years growing up as members of the Rollin’ 60s in South LA.
 Both were aspiring rappers.
 But Holder never found the same success as Hussle, who would become a local hero and a national celebrity.

-But Holder’s attorney Aaron Jansen argued to jurors that the heated circumstances of the shooting meant a lesser verdict of voluntary manslaughter was merited.
+A year after his death, he was mourned at a memorial at the arena then known as Staples Center, and celebrated in a performance at the Grammy Awards that included DJ Khaled and John Legend.

-The jury returned with the first-degree murder verdict after about six hours of deliberations.
+The evidence against Holder was so overwhelming — from eyewitnesses to surveillance cameras from local businesses that captured his arrival, the shooting and his departure — that Jansen conceded during trial that he had shot Hussle, asking jurors to find him guilty of voluntary manslaughter.
+But jurors took just six hours deliberating before returning with the first-degree murder verdict.

-year after his death, Hussle was mourned at a memorial at the arena then known as Staples Center, and celebrated in a performance at the Grammy Awards that included DJ Khaled and John Legend.
+As Holder was taken from the courtroom Wednesday, Douglas sang “Hit the Road Jack” toward him.
+Jacke shouted “Out!” and deputies led Douglas out.